 For added safety, I cut up old tennis balls to keep anyone from getting hurt on the T post, plus recycling more.

 I must say this is delightful to have that mess cleaned up and in our pallet compost bin.
 Now we are able to make our time composting more efficient.
 We still need to move those stray raspberries back into our patch.
 However, we wait until fall when they are done berrying.

 You may be wondering where our compost goes?
-We have had a garden in our front yard for about 5 years now and it is used there and on the more than a dozen flower beds I have around our home.
+We have had a garden in our front yard for about 5 years now.
+We use it there and on the more than a dozen flower beds I have around our home.
 It doesn’t stink when done right, and is so utterly beneficial to the land.

 Our front garden from years past…

-As for the rest of that overgrown mess beside our bins, it was yanked out and donated to a local Pay It Forward group.
+As for the rest of that overgrown mess beside our bins, it is yanked out and donated to a local Pay It Forward group.
 That included my asparagus, thousands of day lilies, yucca plants, ferns, and more.
-My mind was made up to start fresh and we did.
+My mind is ready to start fresh and we did.
 I seriously almost went into the field of landscaping architect in college.
 Getting into the dirt and beautifying our landscape has my heart.

 I dug and dug, and dug some more, and here is what is the start of my back fence fix.
 A few limelight hydrangeas, some bushes to grow for privacy, and moved oodles of trees too.
 There will be 7 ton of gravel on my driveway soon and this mama is haulin’ stone. eep!

 Our fire pit is next up on the hit list.
 You can see the story behind it here in one of my very first blog posts (oy, how time flies!).
 It’s looking kinda sad (see that mess we yanked out on the left?)
 We have some awesome things in store by the end of the month.
 Come on over to see the video!